-Ultimately we wish to see all of our suppliers converting to a 'segregated' supply of RSPO-certified sustainable palm oil, but we understand this will only be possible when the demand for certified sustainable palm oil in South Africa grows to a scale where it is physically possible to segregate the entire supply chain from origin through transport, storage and refining to end product.
-See our Palm Oil Position Statement here.
+Ultimately our goal is to see all Woolworths suppliers converting to a physical supply of RSPO-certified sustainable palm oil on the 'segregated' supply chain system.
+This will only be possible when the demand for certified sustainable palm oil in South Africa grows to a scale where it is viable to transport fully segregated palm oil from origin through transport, storage and refining to end product.